 While the situations may differ, there are many ways in which religion is being used as a tool to discriminate against and harm others.
 The discrimination takes many forms, including: religiously affiliated schools firing women because they became pregnant while not married; Business owners refusing to provide insurance coverage for contraception for their employees; Graduate students, training to be social workers, refusing to people of certain religious affiliations ; Pharmacies turning away women seeking to fill birth control prescriptions; churches, photo studios, and reception halls closing their doors to same-sex couples planning their weddings.

 The Discrimination Lawyers at Navado Lawyers & Solicitors have advised on Discrimination law for many years and deliver intelligent, expert advice on this area of international law.
 If you need further legal advice on your Discrimination Law matter, you may book an appointment with us by telephone on (02) 9233 4048 or by email to firstname.lastname@example.org.
-Alternatively, you see one of our qualified Discrimination solicitors at one of our branch offices.
-For a complete listing please see our "Locations" tab.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.